 What do I need to do to begin the bankruptcy process?

 Compile a list of your past and current assets and liabilities, including all debts that you want included in the bankruptcy.
 Obtain as much documentation as you can.
-Your bankruptcy lawyer will almost certainly ask you for additional information at some point.
-It is best to retain the services of an experienced Florida bankruptcy lawyer as early as possible in the process.
+Your bankruptcy attorney will almost certainly ask you for additional information at some point.
+It is best to retain the services of an experienced Englewood bankruptcy lawyer as early as possible in the process.

 What property can I keep after filing for bankruptcy?

 That depends on how much property you own, what type of bankruptcy you are filing, how much you owe on your property (a car loan, for example), whether you have kept up with payments, and other factors.
 Some of the property you might be able to keep includes:

 - Your personal residence: It cannot exceed a half acre if it is located in an urban area

 - Personal property up to $1,000 and federal income tax refunds, among other items